Office Furniture and Equipment

 Stationery and Supplies

 Personalized letterhead, business cards, notecards, and envelopes are available to each Member from centralized funds.
-In order to be eligible for the use of the centralized funds, orders should be submitted through Financial Services (stationeryorders@leg.bc.ca).
-Information on how to order stationery from the centralized funds can be found on the Constituency Office Portal.
+In order to be eligible for the use of centralized funds, orders should be submitted to Client Care.
+Information on how to order stationery from the centralized funds can be found on the Client Care Portal.
 The maximum quantity paid by the Legislative Assembly is 3,000 units per fiscal period (April to March) for each of the following: letterhead, envelopes, and Member business cards.
-The maximum quantity is 500 for Constituency Assistant business cards (per Constituency Assistant), notecards, and notecard envelopes per fiscal period.
+The maximum quantity is 500 for constituency office staff business cards (per constituency office staff member), notecards, and notecard envelopes per fiscal period.
 The cost for all orders in excess of this limit will be paid from the constituency office allowance.

 The standard supplies provided from centralized funding include:

-The established format for stationery includes the Member’s name; riding name; constituency office address and phone number; email and web addresses; Parliament Buildings address and phone number; and websites and social media accounts.
+The established format for stationery includes the Member’s name; electoral district name; constituency office address and phone number; email and web addresses; Parliament Buildings’ address and phone number; and websites and social media accounts.
 Members’ business cards may include a second or third language.
 Members that hold caucus positions, Opposition critic roles, or one of the other positions noted below may also include the position title on the stationery.

 The cost of any orders that do not conform to the aforementioned format will be paid from the constituency office allowance.
-All print requisitions should be sent to Financial Services (stationeryorders@leg.bc.ca) for processing.
+All print requisitions should be sent to Client Care for processing.
 A separate requisition is required for each item.
-Instructions and the requisition form are available on the Constituency Office Portal (please note that the Portal is intranet-based and is only accessible from the Legislative Assembly network).
+Instructions and the requisition form are available on the Client Care Portal.

 Political affiliation or any related statements are not permitted on any print order paid for with public funds.
-This includes the use of party colors, names, and logos.
-It also includes used of caucus-assigned positions not listed above, such as a caucus liaison to a designated group.
+This includes the use of party colours, names, and logos.
+It also includes uses of caucus-assigned positions not listed above, such as a caucus liaison to a designated group.

 Orders for ministry stationery or any other government executive position, including Parliamentary Secretaries, is separate and is not covered by the Legislative Assembly.
 Please contact the appropriate ministry for details.